MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/5FVjOdH.png" height="100%" width="100%"/>
 </p>

-Using the `ls` command, I determined that there were 4 horses present: Archer, Buttons, Cookie, and Jett.
+I used `ls` to list the visible contents of the `Horses` directory and found four horses: Archer, Buttons, Cookie, and Jett.

 <br />
 <br />